avivcarmis/trafficante/README.md

 ### Let's Dive Deeper
 ------------
 So we've seen the minimal code required to construct a Trafficante server, now let's explore the recommended setting.
-Endpoint classes support response wrapping, to allow client a easy parsing of the response in case of either success and failure, and accross the entire server.
+Endpoint classes support response wrapping, to allow client a easy parsing of the response in case of either success and failure, and across the entire server.
 Let's, for example, consider this JSON structure to be responded for each and every server request:
 ```
 {